mit-rss/intro_to_ros/README.md

 **Note**: the provided bag files are from our cars driving around in the basement of Stata center, where you will be using later.

-## Debugging Hints
-Here are some helpful tools to use when trying to debugging your code!

-1. `rostopic` : This is a command that is used to check the contents of the topics you are publishing or subscribing to.
-You can use `rostopic list` to see all topics being published, or see the specific contents of a topic by typing `rostopic echo <insert topic name here>`
-2. ``rqt graph``: This is a tool to display graphs of running ROS nodes with connecting topics and package dependencies.
-Allows you to visualize your entire framework!
-3.  ``rviz``: This is a 3D visualizer tool for displaying sensor data and state information from ROS.
-You will be using it more extensively in future labs.